-The following post comes directly from Soundfly’s mentored online course, The Art of Hip-Hop Production.
-Learn the nuances of producing beats, arranging tracks, and creative sampling, drawing on the rich history and influence of hip-hop.
-Free preview here.
+The following post comes directly from Soundfly’s The Art of Hip-Hop Production.
+Learn the nuances of producing beats, arranging tracks, and creative sampling, drawing on the rich history and influence of hip-hop in our online course.

 There are two main ways to compose a bass line in today’s hip-hop climate.
 You can choose a more traditional route by writing and recording a bass guitar or synth bass part, or you can go for a super-low, super-sub bass by using trap-style 808-kick bass lines or other sine wave sounds.